 Should I use separate campaigns for each psychographic segment or put everything in one campaign?

 For most advertisers, one campaign with all segment creatives performs better.
 Splitting into separate campaigns fragments your conversion data and slows the learning phase.
 Industry data suggests that single-campaign structures with 10+ segment-diverse creatives deliver significantly lower CPAs than multi-campaign structures with the same total creative volume.
-For apps in fast-growing verticals like health and fitness, our analysis of creative strategies for health and fitness app advertising shows that average creative lifespan dropped to 14 days before fatigue, making consolidated campaign structures even more critical for testing velocity.
+For apps in fast-growing verticals like health and fitness, our analysis of creative strategies for health and fitness app advertising shows that creative fatigue tends to set in quickly, making consolidated campaign structures even more critical for testing velocity.

 Industry data suggests that single-campaign structures with 10+ segment-diverse creatives deliver significantly lower CPAs than multi-campaign structures with the same total creative volume.